numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>

-ExactlyOnce is the exactly-once settings for the pipeline.
+Delivery is the delivery semantics for the pipeline.
 </p>

 </td>